aejmelaeus/NServiceBus.SequenceGate/README.md

 ## Background

 Some events in a system are imutable.
 For example `SendEmail` or `WriteToAuditLog`.
 But other messages are mutable by nature and changes some objects state, for example `UserEmailUpdated`.
-There could also be messages that take out each other, for example `UsersConnectedToClient` and `UsersDisconnectedToClient` (figure out a better example?).
-Often it is important to get these types of messages in the correct order, or at least to only capture the latest state.
+There could also be messages that take out each other, for example `PermissionGrantedForUser` and `PermissionDeniedForUser`.
+Often it is important to get these types of messages in the correct order in downstream systems, or at least to only capture the latest state.

-Usually message driven systems are designed in such a way that message order does not matter.

-If it is not possible to do that, Sagas in NServiceBus is a good way to correlate message ordering.
-This works when the message semantics has a distinct flow.
-When something for example is `Initialized` then `Activated` and last `Terminated`.
-Then the Saga can pick up `Activated` and store some intermidiate result until the `Initialized` event is received.

-However, this is not possible in all scenarios.
-Examples of this might be `UserEmailUpdated` or `PermissionGrantedForUser` and `PermissionDeniedForUser`.
-These types of events are important to get in the right order in downstream systems.

 ## Limitations